dirak/YourAverageRedditor/readme.md

 yar.py -io dwarffortress --pages 40 --comments 4

 #output
-Just think - it's not DF - it's definitely the agents or how and cage traps.
+"Just think - it's not DF - it's definitely the agents or how and cage traps."
-Explorers - The Tombs It became necessary to trade with except for places you don't put a hotel in hell.
+"Explorers - The Tombs It became necessary to trade with except for places you don't put a hotel in hell."
-Oh wait, I think I'm too busy with school right now it's to reduce lag.
+"Oh wait, I think I'm too busy with school right now it's to reduce lag."
-Some witnesses say that your fortress is seeming to get easier once you get dragons?
+"Some witnesses say that your fortress is seeming to get easier once you get dragons?"
 ```

 ## Dependencies